-The defence of honest and reasonable mistake of fact is a defence open in many statutory offences and requires the defendant to meet what is called an “evidentiary burden”.
+The defence of honest and reasonable mistake of fact is a defence open in many offences and requires the defendant to meet what is called an “evidentiary burden”.

 Why Streeton Lawyers?

 - Rated a First Tier Criminal Law Firm in 2017, 2018, 2019, 2020 by Doyle’s Legal Guide